alkobtan-OR/pslp/README.md

 ## Alternate Representation

-A solution can also be represented as a vector:
+A solution can also be represented as a vector $u$ which list the stack number where each item is stacked in the order of their arrival.

 $$
 u = (u_1, u_2, \dots, u_N), \quad u_i \in \{1,\dots,S\}.
 $$

 with